-The net proceeds from our sale of 5,000,000 shares of common stock in this offering will be approximately \$44.4 million, after deducting underwriting discounts and commissions and estimated offering expenses, payable by us.
+The net proceeds from our sale of 5,000,000 shares of common stock in this offering are estimated to be approximately \$44.4 million, assuming an initial public offering price of \$10.00 per share, which is the mid-point of the estimated price range shown on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, payable by us.
 We will not receive any proceeds from the sale of shares by selling stockholders.
 We intend to use approximately \$2.4 million and \$2.0 million of the net proceeds from this offering to repay amounts outstanding under our senior credit facility and our subordinated note, respectively.